 Case Study 2

-Allergic Rhinitis – Onset 15 years prior to acupuncture treatment
+Allergic Rhinitis – Onset 15 years prior to acupuncture

 Man – age 68